binaryphile/concorde/README.md

 where I run the command from matters.
 Darn it.

-I could just change the line to `source lib/hello_world.bash`, but then it would only work when I run the command from this directory, and I'd like it to work anywhere.
+I could just change the line to `source lib/hello_world.bash`, but then it would only work when I run the command from this directory and I'd like it to work anywhere.

 Let's update `hello_world_shpec.bash`: